Home

 Environmental historians must transfigure their scholarship into a programme of activism to save the ancient forests and rescue what is left of indigenous peoples and cultures, also in the US where logging corporations like Weyerhaeuser have pillaged and destroyed the forests and watersheds and polluted air and water with its toxic sawmill and pulpmill effluents.

-"Burial Place on the Cowlitz River."
+"Burial Place on the Cowlitz River"

 Engraving by Paul Kane, c.
 1847

-Greenwashing Weyerhaeuser is the raison d'etre of the academic series Weyerhaeuser Environmental Books, edited by historian William Cronon.
+Greenwashing Weyerhaeuser This is the raison d'etre of the academic series Weyerhaeuser Environmental Books, edited by historian William Cronon.
 Cronon himself and some of the authors in his Series may well have impeccable scholarly and envionmentalist credentials.
 Yet there are two things wrong with their Series, or rather with its editor and authors.
 First, it is not right that environmental historians should be in bed with one of the worst forest destruction corporations in the world, helping greenwash its record of greedy clearcutting by conferring academic respectability on its environmental vandalism.
-Second, it is not right either that Cronon and his cronies - his fellow contributors - should derive fame and fortune from the study of, among other topics, indigenous peoples and native forests and simultaneously refuse to become activists in protecting these peoples, their cultures and their vanishing forests from the clearcutting onslaught of Weyerhaeuser and allied nature demolition forces.
+Second, it is not right either that Cronon and his cronies – his fellow contributors – should derive fame and fortune from the study of, among other topics, indigenous peoples and native forests and simultaneously refuse to become activists in protecting these peoples, their cultures and their vanishing forests from the clearcutting onslaught of Weyerhaeuser and allied nature demolition forces.

-Anti Weyerhaeuser protest, Federal Way.
+Anti Weyerhaeuser protest, Tacoma, Washington

 Photo: Free Grassy Narrows

-Anti Weyerhaeuser protest, Seattle, 2007.
+Anti Weyerhaeuser protest, Seattle, 2007

 Photo: Free Grassy Narrows